Animal-World > Aquarium Tropical Fish > Cyprinids > Red-tail Tinfoil Barb

 Availability

-Through the mid-1990's, the Red-tail Tinfoil Barb was only showing up in the pet trade as a bi-catch mixed in with other fish shipments.
-Today it is being harvested (as well as cultivated) in their native countries and sold to the ornamental fish market.
-However, finding this fish is not so easy and it is not readily available.
+Through the mid-1990s, the Red-tail Tinfoil Barb only showed up in the pet trade as a bi-catch mixed in with other fish shipments.
+Today, they are being harvested (as well as cultivated) in their native countries and sold to the ornamental fish market.
+However, finding this fish is not easy as it is not readily available.
 Most often the Tinfoil Barb B. schwanenfeldii is being sold as the Red-tail Tinfoil Barb.
 Be sure you know what you are getting.
-There is a huge difference in the adult size of these two fish.
+There is a huge difference in the adult size of these fish.

 References